-- A. Sheet: Fold the sheet on the diagonal and opposite ends to center to create a 20-24in. width. - B. Place the folded sheet under the patient, on a backboard or pram prior to moving patient. - C. Place sheet so that the top edge of the sheet is even with the top of the iliac crest. - D. Tie the sheet in a square knot, pulling both ends simultaneously to minimize movement of the patient. - E. T-POD or Pelvic Binder: Unwrap the device and disconnect the front connector - a.
+- A. Sheet: Fold the sheet on the diagonal and opposite ends to center to create a 20-24in. width. - a.
+Place the folded sheet under the patient, on a backboard or pram prior to moving patient. - b.
+Tie the sheet in a square knot, pulling both ends simultaneously to minimize movement of the patient. - B. T-POD or Pelvic Binder: Unwrap the device and disconnect the front connector - a.
 Place the device under the patient, on a backboard or pram prior to moving patient - b.
-Place the device so that the top edge is even with the top of the iliac crest. - c.
-Wrap the edges around the pelvis and secure the edges with the Velcro of the front connector - d.
-The T-POD requires tightening by use of the strings in the front. - F. Assess vital signs frequently.
+Wrap the edges around the pelvis and secure the edges with the Velcro of the front connector - c.
+The T-POD requires tightening by use of the strings in the front. - C. Assess vital signs frequently.